thingsdb/go-thingsdb/README.md

 ### Connect

-Create the ThingsDB connection.
+Connect creates the TCP connection to the node.

 ### AuthPassword

-Authenticate with a username and password.
+AuthPassword can be used to authenticate a connection using a username and password.

 ### AuthToken

-Authenticate with a token
+AuthToken can be used to authenticate a connection using a token.

 ### IsConnected

-Returns `true` is the connector is connected to ThingsDB, `false` if not.
+IsConnected returns `true` when the connector is connected to ThingsDB, `false` if not.

 > Note: this function does not care is the connection is authenticated